robinwhitmore/jekylltechdocs/_includes/custom/tutorials/themes3.md

     {% include image.html file="theme_palette.png" caption="Color palette with two colors" %}

-    {% include tip.html content="If you don't see the palette, try refreshing your browser." %}
+    {% include note.html type="tip" content="If you don't see the palette, try refreshing your browser." %}

 ### What Just Happened?